valeriafloral/Abies_foliar_mycobiome/README.md

 #### /function/
 Contains the subfolders `/prediction/`and `/annotation/`with every output from *Prodigal* and *Diamond* respectively.

+#### /assembly/
+Contains the report of every step in txt or .log file

 >### /metadata/

 Contains the subfolder `reports` with the output report from *fastqc*, *Trimmomatic*, *BWA* and *SPADES* in `.log` or .`txt`.